 If your child has a body part, such as a fingertip, that has been bitten off, put the part that was cut off in a sealed plastic bag right away.
 Put the bag in a container with ice water.

-If you suspect a broken or fractured bone see the first aid steps here at this KidsHealth page
+If you suspect a broken or fractured bone see the first aid steps here at this KidsHealth fracture page.

 Antibiotics and a tetanus vaccination or booster may be required.
 For more information about tetanus, see the Safekids link below or contact the Immunisation Advisory Centre 0800 IMMUNE (466863).
-Their web page about tetanus is here
+See the Immunisation Advisory Centre tetanus page here.

 Follow DRS ABCD to start CPR

 D Dangers?
 Check for any dangers to yourself such as electricity or traffic.

 R Responsive?
 Check responsiveness by calling loudly and shaking the child's arm.